ghobadian/semaphore/traffic/README.md

 6) Traffic lights must coordinate their state changes to prevent conflicts and ensure the simultaneous activation of green lights does not lead to collisions.

 Your task is to propose a solution using semaphores and monitors to manage the traffic lights and pedestrian crossings at the intersection.
 Ensure that your solution provides a correct and safe sequence of events for both pedestrians and vehicles, preventing potential conflicts between traffic light states.

+## Key notes
+For the program to work without any errors, run the executable file (after compilation) in terminal. the key_logger.h doesn't work properly in IDE.